Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Hub and carrier bearings.

-• Motor/diff mounts for excessive play.
+• Motor or diff mounts for excessive play.

 Excessive heat